Regularized Zero-Variance Control Variates

 \section{Discussion}

-In this paper, we introduced two types of regularised ZV-CV: regularisation through penalised regression and regularisation by selecting a subset of parameters to include in the regression model.
-Higher order polynomial basis functions have the potential to outperform the commonly used polynomial with $Q=2$ as $N$ increases, and our penalised ZV-CV ensures that the resulting functional approximation problem remains well-defined when $N<J$ while performing similarly to standard ZV-CV when $N\gg J$.
-For the examples considered here, we found that LASSO generally resulted in better performance than ridge regression. \textit{A priori} ZV-CV led to significant improvements over vanilla Monte Carlo for posterior expectations in some examples.
+In this paper, we introduced two types of regularized ZV-CV: regularization through penalized regression and regularization by selecting a subset of parameters to include in the regression model.
+Higher order polynomial basis functions have the potential to outperform the commonly used polynomial with $Q=2$ as $N$ - the number of Monte Carlo, MCMC or SMC simulations - increases.
+Our penalized ZV-CV ensures that the resulting functional approximation problem remains well-defined when $N$ is less than the number of control variate coefficients ($J$) while performing similarly to standard ZV-CV when $N > J$.
+For the examples considered here, we found that LASSO generally resulted in better performance than ridge regression. \textit{A priori} ZV-CV led to significant improvements over vanilla Monte Carlo for posterior expectations, with little computational overhead.

-One of the main applications of the proposed methods is in models where the dimension is too high for standard variance reduction techniques to be efficient.
-Empirical evidence suggests that using ZV-CV and penalised ZV-CV, where $Q$ is increased with $N$, offers better statistical performance than CF in high dimensions.
-However, the computational cost of (penalised) ZV-CV is $\mathcal{O}(N{{d + Q}\choose{d}}^2 + {{d + Q}\choose{d}}^3)$, which may prohibit the application of these methods with large $Q$ in high dimensions.
-This explosion in complexity for large $Q$ and $d$ is a disadvantage relative to CF when the sample size is comparable or less than the dimension, though the complexity is similar when $N \approx d$ and $Q=1$ in (penalised) ZV-CV.
-In very large dimensions, the \textit{a priori} ZV-CV approach can be used to obtain variance reductions with a complexity that is $\mathcal{O}(N |S|^2 + |S|^3)$ where $1 \leq |S| \leq d$.
-This \textit{a priori} approach also offers benefits when not all derivatives are available, when $N\ll d$, or when information about the relationships between the integrand and parameters is known (for example when $p(\vtheta)$ has a directed acyclic graph factorisation).
+One of the main applications of the proposed methods is in models where the dimension, $d$, is too high for standard variance reduction techniques to be efficient.
+Empirical evidence suggests that using ZV-CV and penalized ZV-CV, where $Q$ is increased with $N$, offers better statistical performance than CF in high dimensions.
+However, the computational cost of (penalized) ZV-CV is $\mathcal{O}(N{{d + Q}\choose{d}}^2 + {{d + Q}\choose{d}}^3)$, which may prohibit the application of these methods with large $Q$ in high dimensions.
+This explosion in complexity for large $Q$ and $d$ is a disadvantage relative to CF when the sample size is comparable or less than the dimension, though the complexity is similar when $N \approx d$ and $Q=1$ in (penalized) ZV-CV.
+One could consider speeding up these algorithms by using partial LASSO searches \citep[e.g.][]{Efron2004,Fan2008} or by using approximate solvers as proposed in \citet{Si2020}.
+Alternatively, in very large dimensions, the \textit{a priori} ZV-CV approach can be used to obtain variance reductions with a complexity that is $\mathcal{O}(N |S|^2 + |S|^3)$ where $1 \leq |S| \leq d$.
+This \textit{a priori} approach also offers benefits when not all derivatives are available, when $N\ll d$, or when information about the relationships between the integrand and parameters is known (for example when $p(\vtheta)$ has a directed acyclic graph factorization).